-Bennington’s alumni and parent volunteers support the College in a dynamic range of ways: Some participate in formal volunteer programs, while others share their time and talents informally, working on short-term activities or a single event.
+Bennington’s alumni and family volunteers support the College in a dynamic range of ways: Some participate in formal volunteer programs, while others share their time and talents informally, working on short-term activities or a single event.
 Below, we’ve outlined a number of different volunteer opportunities.
-Please contact Marie Leahy, Managing Director of Alumni Relations, or the Alumni Cooperative Steering Committee to discuss the opportunities that best suit your interests.
+Please contact Alumni Relations, or the Alumni Cooperative Steering Committee to discuss the opportunities that best suit your interests.

 The Admissions staff aims to attract the most engaged, creative, and unique students to Bennington College, and alumni and parents can support their efforts in the following ways: